 What Are the Best Kicking Horse Coffee Beans

-As you probably guessed it, two of my favorites are Cliff Hanger Espresso, and Kick Ass, and they are the featured products in this Kicking Horse coffee review.
+As you probably guessed it, two of my favorites are Cliff Hanger Espresso and Kick Ass, and they are the featured products in this Kicking Horse coffee review.
 Two other great dark roast blends are the Grizzly Claw, and 454 Horse Power.
 I have tried them and they are equally great.

-Grizzly Claw is dark roast, somewhat similar to Kick Ass, though enough distinctive to deserve a special spot in my pantry.
+Grizzly Claw is a dark roast, somewhat similar to Kick Ass, though enough distinctive to deserve a special spot in my pantry.
 Grizzly Claw is a strong coffee, (read bold with ample body), which amazingly still has a great dark chocolate taste.
 Usually, such dark roasts lose any coffee aroma, but not Kicking Horse’s dark roast blends.
-The beans are of Central American and South American origin, specifically selected for dark roasting
+The beans are of Central American and South American origin, specifically selected for dark roasting.

 454 Horse Power from Kicking Horse is another dark blend, but the beans are from Indonesia.
 Many love this blend more than the already renowned Kick Ass.
 At the end of the day, they are all great, you can’t really pick a definitive winner.